-4) No prior education required
+4) No prior education is required

-You don’t have to be a college degree holder or even have a previous professional driving experience to be a school bus driver.
+You don’t have to be a college degree holder or even have previous professional driving experience to be a school bus driver.
 As long as you are 18 years old, are able to drive, have adequate hearing and vision, possess a good driving record, and understand the rules of the road, you are likely eligible to be a school bus driver.
 You will, however, undergo on-the-job training to obtain your commercial driver’s license, which will serve you well in the future.

 5) Service to your community

 Being a school bus driver is not just an occupation – for most drivers, it has become a calling to serve their community.
 Over 1.5 million children (or 88% of K-12 students) ride the school bus each day in Pennsylvania.
 School bus drivers are valued and appreciated professionals that help keep those 1.5 million kids in school each year.